 Yogi teamed with a nervous co-pilot who feared everything, named Scare Bear, whose hair stood perpetually on end.

 Huckleberry Hound partnered with a loony, hyperactive duck named Quack-Up.
 Although he was only co-pilot, Quack-Up always flew their double-decker craft and received instructions from Huckleberry Hound, who reclined on a lawn chair under the shade of an umbrella on the upper deck.

 Jabberjaw paired with Buford, a lazy bloodhound who normally slept on the treadmill-like walkway extending from the front of their vehicle that, when tread on, produced additional speed.
 To get Buford to run, Jabberjaw used the old carrot trick, but instead tied a raccoon to a pole and held it in front of Buford as incentive.

-Human sisters Rita and Wendy were accompanied by a ghost with a nose for gold called Nugget Nose.
+A ghost with a nose for gold called Nugget Nose accompanied human sisters Rita and Wendy.
 Nugget Nose was extremely jealous of another racer called Captain Good, who Rita and Wendy fancied.

 The dazzlingly handsome Captain Good—accompanied by his feline sidekick Clean Cat—was a self-proclaimed great guardian of goodness and example of upstanding sportsmanship.
 Little did the other racers know that when Captain Good pressed the “converto” button on his vehicle’s dashboard, he and Clean Cat converted to their true selves: Phantom Phink and his evil cohort Sinister Sludge (now a dog instead of a cat).
 Posing as Captain Good, Phantom Phink was able to more easily trick his competitors and set up traps.
 Occasionally he even did good deeds to maintain his ruse.